 What a weekend!
-William Wall, the director of Daisy Belle, and myself took my old 2004 Honda out to Palm Springs on Saturday, for the Pacific Southwest Emmy Awards Ceremony!
-It's an event we'd been excited about since we decided we were going to create Daisy Belle.
+The Director of Daisy Belle and myself took a long desert drive in my trusty 2004 Honda from San Diego to Palm Springs for the Pacific Southwest Emmy Awards Ceremony!
+It's an event we'd been excited to submit to since William Wall told me the story concept for Daisy Belle.

-It was a warm enough day out that when we walked into the Weston the cool air of the lobby felt refreshing.
-Walking further we began to see the formal attire, red carpets, and the step and repeats!
+We finally arrived and the cool air of the Weston lobby felt refreshing after the hot walk from the car.
+I felt myself get a little nervous and excited as I began to see the formal attire, red carpets, and the step and repeats!
 The place was packed and as we made our way into the crowd the air got a little warmer.
 We got our seating assignments.
-Table 42 :)
+Table 42

 A few minutes later and the doors to the awards room were opened.
 The tables were elegantly dressed and every seat had a bag of goodies on it!
-The stage was dazzling, teasing us all with that which we desired, the golden winged ladies.
+The stage was dazzling, teasing us all with the golden winged ladies.
 It was such a delightful and thrilling evening!
-The people were kind, inspiring, interesting, and the dresses were beautiful!
+The people were kind, their speeches inspiring, and the dresses were beautiful!
 The bags were even filled with vegan & vegetarian goodies!
-I was seated next to a sweet woman there with her husband who was nominated for music composition for a documentary!
-She and I connected on a deep level.
-We both looove shiny things! :) haha

 And the rest is a blur, but I can tell you our 4 person team won each and every Emmy we were nominated for!
 What a great night!

 The making of Daisy Belle was unforgettably fun, and so packed with learning experiences that I'll use in films to come.
-I'm so proud of Daisy Belle and the team for all of the hard work and skill they dedicated to making such a beautiful film!
+I'm so proud of Daisy Belle and the team for all of the hard work and skill they dedicated to making this small art piece!
 I would have been fine if we'd all gone home empty handed, but I'm really happy we didn't!

 Back in the early 2000's I was obsessed with the idea of learning to animate.
 After 6 months of studying Autodesk Maya textbooks and learning how to create an animation from the ground up, I created an intro video for Solar Light Films that I would like to share with you today!
 I hope you enjoy the story of a butterfly that morphs into a bright light in the heavens.
 Watch the Butterfly Intro Video here.